onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Resource IDs.rst

     :target: VNF
     :keyword: SHOULD
     :validation_mode: none
-    :updated: dublin
+    :updated: frankfurt

-    A VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` that is creating a *Reserve Port* with an IPv4 address Resource ID **SHOULD** use the naming convention
+    A VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` that is creating a *Reserve Port* with an IPv4 address, the `OS::Neutron::Port`` Resource ID
+    **SHOULD** use the naming convention

     * ``reserve_port_{vm-type}_{network-role}_floating_ip_{index}``